 Hollow macrosphere are also very common especially in deep-sea buoyancy and energy absorption applications.
 The spheres range in size from 3 millimeters (mm) to >50 mm and are made from a fiber-based composite.
 Epoxy is the most common matrix material and the reinforcing fiber can be carbon, glass or naturally occurring fibrous minerals such as wollastonite.

-3. Benefits of an anhydride-cured epoxy as a binder material
+3. What are the benefits of an anhydride-cured epoxy as a binder for syntactic foams?

 Epoxies are the most common binder materials used in syntactic foams.
 These epoxies are cured by either amines or anhydrides and the selection of the curative critical to the performance of syntactic foams.
 Amines are convenient because they do cure at room temperatures but they have lower performance, lower strength and glass transition temperature (Tg).